What To Plant In August-Zones 1-10

 How Do I Keep My Vegetables From Freezing?

 You’ll more than likely need some way to protect your vegetables when the weather begins to dip and freeze possibly.
 I have used these over seedlings and individual plants in the winter.
-Large Garden Cloches
+Garden Cloches

 Please Check Out What To Plant Each Month: